top of page

 Locals were treated to a variety of musical styles from Traditional through to Contemporary, with Australian and Overseas songs as well as a healthy smattering of bush poetry.
 Visiting artists from both Australia and overseas featured on many a Sunday night, along with local performers.

 Such was the quality of some of the local performers that over the years various groups were formed, the most notable being “The Hawkers”, “Bloodwood” and “Facial Expressions”.
-Notable solo artists included Barry Skipsey, Ken Ferguson (sadly now deceased) and Bob Sharp.
-With the exception of The Hawkers, all these performers went on to record and sell their own records.

 About 3,000 people attended a concert at the Telegraph Station in March 1971 held to celebrate the Centenary of Alice Springs.
 The following year a few Alice folkies attended a concert in Darwin, and so I suppose you could say that the Annual Top Half Festivals had started.